 |

-to primary mortgage lenders, it will raise funds initially through long-term loans
+to primary mortgage lenders and portfolio purchase from PMLs, it will raise funds initially through long-term loans

 their provision of long term loans for housing.
 Its narrow and specialized mission